 - STRAND 1: Libraries — Physical and Virtual Learning Spaces

-- STRAND 2: Librarians & Information Professionals — Evolving Professional Roles in Today's World
+- STRAND 2: Librarians and Information Professionals — Evolving Professional Roles in Today’s World

-- STRAND 3: Content & Creation — Organizing and Creating Information
+- STRAND 3: Content and Creation — Organizing and Creating Information

 - STRAND 4: Changing Delivery Methods